PYates77/MiniSnake/README.md

 Playing a game of snake is dead simple:

 * Create a snake game with some playing field size
-* In a loop, call the snake() function with the pointer to the SnakeGame to process one tick of the game.
+* In a loop, call the snake\_tick() function with the pointer to the SnakeGame to process one tick of the game.
 * In-between calls to the snake() function, read the location of the mouse and body parts, and control the direction of the snake's head.
 * Optionally, read the score and the gameover flag